pincerOS/kernel/README.md

 - Memory Management: Implements virtual memory and memory protection
 - Device Drivers: Manages hardware interfaces
 - Network Stack: Provides networking capabilities
-- Security Module: Handles access control and system security
+- Security: Handles access control and system security

 ## Userspace Features
 PincerOS makes the following features and applications availabile in its userspace

 - ulib - a userspce library which provides user level applications with an API to use system calls
 - Display Server - Allows for multiple processes to have graphical windows which simultaneously display content on a monitor.
+Please view the demo on the PincerOS blog to see the display sever in action for applications such as Doom, a drawing application, and more!
 - Shell - a user space shell with common utilities

 # Installation 📦